From 16 July 2012 if you are applying for British nationality from outside the UK you must send your application form to:

-If you do not provide the BIA with your email address the processing of your application may by delayed.
-If the BIA are unable to contact you by email they will write to you via your nearest British High Commission or British Consulate.
+If you do not provide the BIA with your email address, the processing of your application may be delayed.
+If the BIA is unable to contact you by email, they will write to you via your nearest British High Commission or British Consulate.

 All documents submitted in support of your application must, where possible, be originals.
 The BIA strongly recommends that you send your documents via courier service to ensure we receive them safely.